Undeclared Rental Income: What You Need to Know About HMRC’s Let Property Campaign

 Undeclared Rental Income and the Let Property Campaign: What Landlords Need to Know to Stay Compliant

 The Let Property Campaign is an HMRC initiative designed to encourage landlords to disclose undeclared rental income and bring their tax affairs up to date, often reducing penalties compared to formal investigation outcomes.
 At Cigma Accounting, landlords across Farringdon, including Islington and Angel, are supported in understanding how to regularise past rental income and correctly submit disclosures.
-Working with a tax investigation accountant London helps ensure your disclosure is accurate, complete, and compliant with HMRC requirements.
+Working with a tax investigation accountant in London helps ensure your disclosure is accurate, complete, and compliant with HMRC requirements.

 From identifying previously unreported rental income to calculating tax liabilities, interest, and penalties, the process must be handled carefully to avoid further compliance issues.
-Cigma Accounting, with physical offices across London, provides expert HMRC disclosure services London designed to help landlords resolve undeclared income matters, reduce risk exposure, and achieve full compliance with HMRC regulations.
+Cigma Accounting, with physical offices across London, provides expert HMRC disclosure services in London designed to help landlords resolve undeclared income matters, reduce risk exposure, and achieve full compliance with HMRC regulations.

 Undeclared Rental Income: Understanding the Let Property Campaign